MarcusSilvus/testGit/README.md

 # testGit

-// stuff and stuff and stuffs fdsfdfdfasd dkjfhsdkhd
+// learning how to use github
+// learned git status, git commit, git push, and git pull